 Ever had a long computation that felt like this?

+With the Trigonometry class struggling, I attempt a pep talk.
+As usual, the students swiftly grasp my metaphor - and then hijack it.
 Me: You've seen hermit crabs, right?
 They move from shell to shell throughout their lives.
 And it's scary for them to leave their warm, safe shells behind.
 It makes them feel anxious … Continue reading The Anxieties of Hermit Crabs